 Circular layout or radial layout is commonly used for placement of clusters their sub-clusters and nodes.
-The graph layout toolkit developed by Tom Sawyer Software [TOM], includes a circular library whose layout algorithm places clusters on circles according to the logical interconnections of the clusters while ordering them to minimize crossings and also to reduce overall edge length.
-NicheWorks [W97] [YFDH01], visualization tool developed at Bell Laboratories uses radial tree layout as an initial layout for examining large telecommunication networks.
-Here the graph is treated as a tree rooted at the focus node.
-Parent child relationships are determined by performing breadth first traversal of the graph starting from root.
-The Focus node is placed at the center while other nodes are arranged on concentric rings around the focus node.
-Each node lies on the ring corresponding to its shortest network distance from the focus.
-Additional nodes of various sizes are allowed in the network and they are distributed according to their angular width from center to prevent occlusion of smaller nodes.
+The graph layout toolkit developed by Tom Sawyer Software [24], includes a circular library whose layout algorithm places clusters on circles according to the logical interconnections of the clusters while ordering them to minimize crossings and also to reduce overall edge length.
+NicheWorks [25], visualization tool developed at Bell Laboratories uses radial tree layout as an initial layout for examining large telecommunication networks [26].
 All of the above techniques which implement circular layout have a fundamental problem in that they inefficiently use the available space for the display of the hierarchical structure.
-Ringed Interactive-Navigation Graph System (RINGS) [TM02] is a technique for visualizing large hierarchical data which overcomes the space utilization problem.
+Ringed Interactive-Navigation Graph System (RINGS) [27] is a technique for visualizing large hierarchical data which overcomes the space utilization problem.
 The strength of RINGS is in its ability to show more area in focus and more contextual information than existing techniques while using a fixed resolution display.
-RINGS uses a layout algorithm which makes better use of the available screen space by showing more distinguishable edges and also more structural information to be shown in context.
 In RINGS a node is represented by a circle, however its children are placed as equal-sized circles in concentric rings around the center of the parent cluster instead of placing them on the circumference of the parent circle.